letrastudio/jekyll-i18n/README.markdown

 ## Plugin compatibility

-I've tested the Jekyll plug-in trinity with this site:
+I’ve tested the Jekyll plug-in trinity with this site:

-- `jekyll-sitemap` includes every page without a problem, but they aren't marked up using [rel="alternate" links](https://support.google.com/webmasters/answer/2620865?hl=en).
+- `jekyll-sitemap` includes every page without a problem, but they aren’t marked up using [rel="alternate" links](https://support.google.com/webmasters/answer/2620865?hl=en).
 - `jekyll-feed` will only generate a feed for the default `posts` collection.
-If you want localized feeds, you can use liquid layouts like [jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds) and [jekyll-json-feeds](https://github.com/snaptortoise/jekyll-json-feeds).
+To get localized feeds, liquid layouts like [jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds) can be used.
 - `jekyll-seo-tag` works fine. `lang` must be set for every collection (using front matter defaults), or else everything will have `og:locale` set to `en-US` (or whatever `site.lang` is set to).
-Doesn’t create `rel="alternate" hreflang="x"` or `og:locale:alternate` tags, but you can add those yourself.
+Doesn’t create `rel="alternate" hreflang="x"` or `og:locale:alternate` tags, but those can be added manually.